This post may contain affiliate links, from which we earn an income.

 After using a composting toilet, you throw a handful of natural material into the compost chamber.
 The material covers the waste and helps it to break down, and prevents smells from rising.

-Composting toilets are odourless, other than a sort of peaty smell, and don’t need to be cleaned out as often as other types of campervan toilet.
+Composting toilets are mostly odourless, other than a sort of peaty smell, and don’t need to be cleaned out as often as other types of campervan toilet.
 They use hardly any water, and don’t need to be plumbed in.
 You do need to rotate the compost chamber frequently to aerate it.

-Waste from compost toilets can be disposed of easily.
+Waste from these toilets can be disposed of easily.
 Urine can be tipped down a public toilet or out in the wilds (away from inhabited areas, public roads, drains and watercourses) while solids can be double bagged and placed in a compost bin or general waste.

 Macerator & Vacuum Flush Toilets